Biswajeet18/Animated-WebPage/README.md

-# Animated-WebPage
+#Animated-WebPage
-An animated web page that features anime-themed visuals with smooth scroll-triggered animations.
-Built with HTML, CSS, and JavaScript for a dynamic and immersive browsing experience.
+This repository contains a beautifully crafted animated web page that brings anime-inspired visuals to life through smooth scroll-triggered animations.
+As the user scrolls through the page, various anime-themed elements animate into view, creating an immersive and interactive storytelling experience.

+✨ Features
+🎌 Scroll-based animations using modern JavaScript/CSS

+🖼️ Anime-styled visuals and scenes

+💫 Smooth transitions and effects for a dynamic user experience

+📱 Responsive design, works across all screen sizes

+⚙️ Lightweight and optimized for performance

+🛠️ Built With
+HTML, CSS, JavaScript